revel/revel/manual/i18n-messages.md

     When all of the look-up methods above have returned no usable client locale, the framework will use the default locale as defined in the application configuration file (`i18n.default_language`).

+When the requested message could not be resolved at all, a specially formatted string containing the original message is returned.

 ### Retrieving the current locale
 <p></p>